Svelte Highlight

 15 | |

-Set hideBorder
+Set hideBorder to true

 to hide the border of the line numbers column.